aekiss/run_summary/README.md

 optional arguments:
-  -h, --help            show this help message and exit -o file, --outfile file
+  -h, --help            show this help message and exit -l, --list            list all data that could be tabulated by adding it to
+                        output_format
+  -o file, --outfile file
                         output file path; default is 'run_summary_<dir name on hh5>.csv'; WARNING: will be overwritten